 According to the University of Oxford’s Dr. Robert Dunbar…

-“Very little research has been done into why we laugh and what role it plays in society.
-We think that it is the bonding effects of the endorphin rush that explain why laughter plays such an important role in our social lives.”
+Very little research has been done into why we laugh and what role it plays in society.
+We think that it is the bonding effects of the endorphin rush that explain why laughter plays such an important role in our social lives.

-Interesting stuff: Laughter was induced using clips from the TV shows “Mr. Bean” and “Friends.”
-But since laughter is 30 times more likely to occur in a social context (versus by your lonesome), the participants needed to be tested in a group setting.
-So off they went to live comedy shows at the Edinburgh Fringe Festival.
+Catch this.
+Laughter was induced by showing clips from the TV shows Mr. Bean and Friends.
+But since laughter is thirty times more likely to occur when around other people, the participants had to be tested in a group setting.
+So off they went to live comedy shows at the Edinburgh Festival Fringe.

 Both would work for me.

-But how does it actually happen?
-It’s believed that the long series of exhalations that accompany laughter lead to physical exhaustion of the abdominal muscles (“belly-laugh?”).
-And this, in turn, triggers endorphin release.
+So just how does this relief happen?
+It’s believed that the long series of exhalations that accompany laughter lead to exhaustion of the abdominal muscles (“belly-laugh?”).
+And this, as with any vigorous physical activity, triggers endorphin release.